SnowflakePowered/GiantBomb-CSharp/Readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/hh268dmpd08qfjqt?svg=true)](https://ci.appveyor.com/project/kamranayub/giantbomb-csharp)
 [![Build Status](https://travis-ci.org/kamranayub/GiantBomb-CSharp.svg?branch=master)](https://travis-ci.org/kamranayub/GiantBomb-CSharp)

-This library aims to wrap the GiantBomb REST API in C# with strongly-typed models and is built on top of [RestSharp Portable](https://github.com/FubarDevelopment/restsharp.portable).
+This library aims to wrap the GiantBomb REST API in C# with strongly-typed models and is built on top of [RestSharp](http://restsharp.org/).

 It also helps make your life easier when dealing with searching because it recursively fetches your search results all at once to enable better sorting.